Interview with Charlotte Vincent representing the South West region on Great British Menu 2023 – Women In the Food Industry

-Great British Menu (GBM) returned to our screens in February 2022 for series 17.
+Great British Menu (GBM) returned to our screens in January 2023 for series 18.
 The BBC Two show puts the nation’s most talented chefs to the test.
 At Women in the Food Industry we are interviewing the strong female line-up of chefs from across Britain competing to serve their dish at the final banquet.
-To continue our series, our co-founder, Mecca Ibrahim, interviewed Charlotte Vincent, Head Chef at the Five Bells Inn in Devon, a top 50 gastro pub.
-For the first time in Great British Menu’s history this is an all female line up of chefs.
+To continue our series, our co-founder, Mecca Ibrahim, interviewed Charlotte Vincent, Head Chef of Colsons Restaurant, Hotel Indigo, Exeter in Devon.

 How did you start working in the food world and where did you train to be a chef?

-How did you get onto Great British Menu?
+How did you get onto Great British Menu again?

-How did you prepare for the broadcasting theme?
+How did you prepare for the animation theme?

 Which was the hardest course to prepare for?

 It was the starter because it was vegan this year.
 I put a lot of work into it but you’ll see it didn’t quite go to plan.
 I found it hard putting all the elements together.
 I should have just played it safe.